 Cloth and disposable nappies aren’t the only options for children who aren’t yet toilet trained.
-There’s a method called Elimination Communication where you can actually teach your baby to poo or wee on cue with you holding them over the toilet (yes it’s true!).
+There’s a method called ‘elimination communication‘ where you can actually teach your baby to poo or wee on cue with you holding them over the toilet (yes it’s true!).
 And then there are also clever inventions such as pyjamas which hold wee accidents, which are perfect for when you’re toilet training, or you have a bed wetter.
-In summer there’s nothing wrong with letting your little one toddle around the garden naked either.
+In summer there’s nothing wrong with letting your little one toddle around the garden pant-less either.

 8. Don’t delay toilet training

 We get it; toilet training can be a real hassle, especially if you have other children and your hands full.
-However, if your child is old enough and showing a keen interest in using the toilet, then stop being lazy and get her into some pants – stat.
+However, if your child is old enough and showing a keen interest in using the toilet, then stop dilly-dallying and get her into some undies – stat.
 If she’s ready, the training won’t take too long either.
 Think of all the nappies you won’t have to buy and ultimately put in landfill!